bitcoin-api/bitcoin-api-full-stack/README.md

 **d)** Start your Bitcoin node:

-Start your bitcoin in staging node (testnet):
+Start your bitcoin in staging mode (testnet):
 ```
 bitcoind -testnet -daemon
 ```

 OR

-Start your bitcoin in production node (livenet):
+Start your bitcoin in production mode (livenet):
 ```
 bitcoind -daemon
 ```